uphex/uphex-www/app/assets/stylesheets/README.md

 # UpHex Styles

-We use [BEM naming conventions](https://en.bem.info/method/naming-convention/) for organizing our CSS.
+We use [BEM naming conventions](https://en.bem.info/method/naming-convention/) for organizing our CSS and order rules to have an ideal [specifity graph](http://csswizardry.com/2014/10/the-specificity-graph/).
 With that as the foundation we organize our each SCSS file in the following structure:

 - comment describing the purpose of the block